Holodiscus discolor aka Ocean Spray

 Ocean Spray, Creambush, Creambush Oceanspray

-How to care for Ocean Spray
+How difficult is it to take care of Ocean Spray

 Caring for Ocean Spray is a breeze, as it is highly adaptable and forgiving to minor neglect.